The daily briefing.

 The FBI's arrest of the alleged Dread Pirate Roberts (né Ross Ulbricht, allegedly) has been followed by other Silk Road arrests in the UK and Sweden, but this hasn't trimmed all the Dread Pirates' customers' sails.
 Although "drug kingpins" are "spooked," low-end druggies vow vengeance against the FBI as small-fry dealers seek to form a new black market bazaar.
 Other observers draw opsec lessons from the Dread Pirate's downfall.

 In industry news, CACI buys Six3 from GTRC in a cyber market push.
 Cisco sees its SourceFire buy as a key part of its own future.

 General Alexander defends the NSA (and calls for information sharing).
 The New Republic shows him some surprising love.

-Today's edition of the CyberWire reports events affecting Argentina, Brazil, Canada, China, Egypt, the European Union, France, Germany, Ireland, Japan, the Republic of Korea, Malaysia, the Palestinian Territories, Russia, Singapore, South Africa, Sweden, Syria, Taiwan, Turkey, the United Kingdom, the United Kingdom, and the United States.
+Today's edition of the CyberWire reports events affecting Argentina, Brazil, Canada, China, Egypt, European Union, France, Germany, Ireland, Japan, Republic of Korea, Malaysia, Palestinian Territories, Russia, Singapore, South Africa, Sweden, Syria, Taiwan, Turkey, United Kingdom, United Kingdom, United States..